cysouw/diathesis/text/c01_introduction.md

 d. (= Sie erlaubt, dass ich die Kleider wasche.)
 :::

-### *Machenkausativ* (*machen + Infinitiv*) {#sec-summary-machenkausativ}
+### *Agentivkausativ* (*machen + Infinitiv*) {#sec-summary-machenkausativ}

-The ~~Machenkausativ~~ (full discussion in [@sec:infinitive-machen]) is probably the most pure causative of all the various novative light verb with infinitive diathesis.
+The ~~Agentivkausativ~~ (full discussion in [@sec:infinitive-machen]) is probably the most pure causative of all the various novative light verb with infinitive diathesis.
 It uses the light verb *machen* 'to make' and adds a causer.
 It is not in very widespread use and often sound like English calques, though it is probably an old Germanic construction.

 ::: ex
 a.
 Ich weine.